-While adult education has a long history in Britain going back to the Workers’ Educational Association of the early 20th century, the term ‘lifelong learning’ does not extend much further back than the 1970s.
-The talk considers the socio-economic and technological changes that lay behind the idea of cradle to grave learning in a global context and the life enhancing benefits to be expected.
-The British birth cohort studies chart people’s changing lives since the Second World War, display the benefits to be gained from learning and reveal a growing learning divide.
+Abstract: While adult education has a long history in Britain going back to the Workers Education Association of the 19th century, the term ‘lifelong learning’ does not extend much further back than the 1970s.
+The paper considers the accelerating technological changes that lay behind the idea of cradle to grave learning in a global context and the life-enhancing and economic returns to be expected.
+The longitudinal British birth cohort studies that have charted people’s changing lives since the Second World War display the benefits to be gained from learning.
+A policy shift is revealed towards dominance of the ‘economic’ over the ‘wider’ (social and well-being) learning goals and from analysis of basic skills data a trajectory of disadvantage and growing ‘learning divide’.
 What halted lifelong learning’s progress?
-Where does it go next?
+Where does the programme go next?

 Keywords: lifelong learning, wider benefits, basic skills, longitudinal, adult education, trajectory.